 The Company's accounts receivable consist of customer obligations due under normal trade terms, carried at their face value less an allowance for doubtful accounts, if required.
 The Company determines its allowance for doubtful accounts based on an evaluation of the aging of its accounts receivable and on a customer-by-customer basis where appropriate.
 The Company's reserve analysis contemplates the Company's historical loss rate on receivables, specific customer situations and the economic environments in which the Company operates.
-As of June 30, 2017 and December 31, 2016, the Company's allowance for doubtful accounts was approximately \$6.4 million and \$5.5 million, respectively, which was included as a reduction of accounts receivable.
+During the nine months ended September 30, 2017, bad debt expense, which increased the allowance for doubtful accounts, was \$1.0 million, and write-offs and other adjustments, which decreased the allowance for doubtful accounts, was \$1.0 million, and write-offs and other adjustments, which decreased the allowance for doubtful accounts are proximately \$4.0 million and \$5.5 million, respectively, which was included as a reduction of accounts receivable.